-It’s impossible to get a credit card without some form of credit history assessment – find out more about credit checks and why they matter
+Is it possible to get credit cards for bad credit?
+It’s almost impossible without some form of credit history assessment – find out more about credit checks and why they matter

-While some credit cards are easier to be accepted for than others, there are no cards on the market you can get without having a credit check.
+While some credit cards are easier to be accepted for if you have a bad credit score or poor credit rating than others, there are currently no cards on the market you can get approval for without having a credit check.

 All credit card providers look to see what kind of borrowing history you have before deciding whether to accept or decline your credit card application – this is known as checking your ‘credit card eligibility’.

 Whether you’re looking for guaranteed no credit check credit cards due to a poor credit history, or because you don’t want to risk being rejected for credit, there are alternatives – read on to find out your options.

 No credit check credit cards – the alternatives